 Some HMOs provide Part D prescription drug coverage and others do not.
 If your HMO does not, you cannot enroll in a separate Medicare Part D plan.
 This means you will not have Part D coverage.
 If, however, you want prescription drug coverage and you want to be in an HMO, you must join an HMO with the prescription drug benefit.
 You can switch plans during the annual election period (October 15 to December 7 each year).

-Only 2 local PPOs are offered in California in 2017 in a total of 7 counties, including, Fresno, Kern, Los Angeles, Napa, Orange, Placer, Riverside, Sacramento, San Bernardino, San Diego, San Joaquin, San Mateo, Shasta, Solano, Sonoma, Stanislaus, Sutter, Tehama, Yolo and Yuba counties.
+Only 5 local PPOs are offered in California in 2018 in a total of 7 counties, including, Fresno, Kern, Los Angeles, Napa, Orange, Placer, Riverside, Sacramento, San Bernardino, San Diego, San Joaquin, San Mateo, Shasta, Solano, Sonoma, Stanislaus, Sutter, Tehama, Yolo and Yuba counties.

 SNPs are designed for certain individuals, such as those in certain long-term care facilities (like nursing homes), people who are eligible for both Medicare and Medi-Cal, or people with certain chronic or disabling conditions.
 All SNPs provide Medicare prescription drug coverage.

 - California Medicare Part D Benchmark Plans (PDF)